 8) In your cover letter, please tell me something clever/witty/appropriate about yourself that I can use for our “Contributor’s Page” if we use your piece of garden writing.

-9) Poetry: Well, we run about 1 poem per issue.
-That’s 4 per year, so let’s admit there’s not much chance I can accept your poem.
-The ones I do take tend to be a) hands-on, dirt-under-the-nails, gardening poems b) not too saccharine, and c) rarely in rhyme, but most of all d) clever.
+9) Poetry: Well, we run about 1 poem per issue, so let’s admit I probably can’t accept your poem.
+The few I do take tend to be a) hands-on, dirt-under-the-nails, gardening poems b) not too saccharine, and c) rarely in rhyme, but most of all d) clever.
 Innovative.
-Offering well-expressed, detail-dressed new twists on this magazine’s very old topic: garden writing.
+Offering well-expressed, detail-dressed new twists on this magazine’s very old topic.
 Payment: $20.

 10) One last thing: Are you a SUBSCRIBER?
-If not, please—oh, please—become one: $19.97 a year; $22.97 U.S. to Canada.
+If not, please—oh, please—become one: $24.95 a year; $29.95 U.S. to Canada.
 Not only does it get you a wonderful little magazine and the best possible feel for the type of garden writing we run, it also helps us survive so we can run your (and other people’s) writing!
 Thanks again.
 (Hint: Do you know anyone who loves gardening?
-What a great gift GreenPrints makes.)
+What a great gift GreenPrints makes!)

 Thanks again.
 I do appreciate your contribution and the work it takes.
 Best to you with prose, plants, and life,